Wilt Chamberlain's 100-point game: Legacy

 Pomerantz wrote in his 2005 book that the lack of videotape of the 100-point game "only added to its mystique."
 For a while, NBA Commissioner David Stern's office phone would play Campbell's call of the 100-point basket to callers on hold: "He made it!
 He made it!
 He made it!
 A Dipper Dunk!"
 Kerry Ryman, who was 14 years old when he attended the game, said that he left the arena with the basketball that Chamberlain used to score his famous basket.
-The ball was auctioned by Leland's Auction in 2000 for $551,844, which was the then-third highest sports memorabilia auction price.
+The ball was auctioned by Lelands Auction in 2000 for $551,844, which was the then-third highest sports memorabilia auction price.
 After controversy over the ball's authenticity, the sale was suspended.
-The ball was relisted months later and sold for only $67,791.
+The ball was relisted months later and sold for $67,791.
 Attles stated that Chamberlain gave him the actual 100-point ball.
 In 2014, Josh Pastner, then head coach of the Memphis Tigers, stated that his father, who was a ballboy for the Warriors, had taped the game starting in the second quarter.
 Pastner's father had been attempting to locate the footage among his many boxes, but he also conceded that the footage might be lost.

-In 1961–62, the NBA's three highest scoring averages were by black players (Chamberlain, Baylor, Walt Bellamy).
+In 1961–1962, the NBA's three highest scoring averages were by black players (Chamberlain, Baylor, Walt Bellamy).
 Oscar Robertson, a Hall of Famer, believes the NBA would have lost its small television contract and not survived without the emergence of black superstars.
 "People heard about Wilt scoring a 100, averaging 50 a night, and they wanted to see the guy do it ...
 I believe Wilt Chamberlain single-handedly saved the league."
 Naulls wrote, "Wilt had rung the bell of freedom loud and clear, shouting, 'Let my people be free to express themselves.'
 For we were and will be for all time those who withstood the humiliation of racial quotas even to the point of the NBA's facing extinction because of retarded expression and stagnating growth."

 In 2016, the extant fourth quarter audio recording of the 100-point game was added to the National Recording Registry for its "cultural, artistic and/or historical significance to American society and the nation's aural legacy."